 What's at stake for the charity and communities it help

 The volunteers in our small charity spent the last 4 years helping the disabled chairman to cope with the horrific bullying, leaving less time and resources to help the communities.

 What happens if nothing is done or the chairman loses the court case

 If nothing is done about the bullying, then the individuals will persist and in fact they have continued the bullying to this day.

 This distressing high profile case has wide public significance.
 At the last two court hearings, our chairman had no money to hire legal support and even though he was accompanied by a group of charity volunteers, the wealthy defendants (who had money to hire powerful lawyers) won.
 The judges treated our chairman with contempt and made decisions that are totally unfair.
 This set precedence, which means that bullies can enjoy impunity if they are wealthy and have money to hire powerful lawyers.
 In other words, those have lots of money can enjoy impunity while the poor can't get any justice.

 Due to massive cuts in legal aid, there is no legal aid for harassment, misfeasance in public office, personal injury and defamation, which is why friends in the charity sector advised us to seek public support via crowdfunding.

 Specific details about exactly how far we've come and where we're going next

-1. The applications for permission for judicial reviews in the High Court were not granted and these unfair decisions are being appealed in the Court of Appeal - funding is needed for legal help to assist the appeals and launch new judicial reviews
+1. The applications for permission for judicial reviews in the High Court were not granted - funding is needed for legal help to assist the appeals and launch new judicial reviews

 3. The civil claims in the County Court are underway and funding is needed for legal help to assist the hearings and paperwork